-Gallery Games Any Work of Art
+Games Games Play with Any Work of Art!

 Gallery Games can be enjoyed by kids of all ages, family groups, and even adults.
 When playing gallery games as a group, keep conversations on track by asking, "WHAT DO YOU SEE THAT MAKES YOU SAY THAT?"
 Have fun talking about works of art together!